 Warehouse management means different things to different people.
-To me it means any system that helps control the quantities, locations and disposition of materials in business warehouse stores.
-Sometimes that is done with the Dynamics Business Central warehouse management (or another ERP system) and very simple incoming and outgoing transactions.
-Sometimes it is done by barcode labeling all products, locations and activities within the business and using mobile devices to track every movement.
+To me, it means any system that helps control the quantities, locations, and disposition of materials in business warehouse stores.
+Sometimes that is done with the Dynamics Business Central warehouse management and very simple incoming and outgoing transactions.
+Sometimes it is done by barcode labeling all products, locations, and activities within the business and using mobile devices to track every movement.

 Within the Business Central warehouse management modules are many features and functions.
-Microsoft documents the setup and features of the system, but in summary out of the box it supports:
+Microsoft documents the setup of warehouse management as well as the features of the system online.
+In summary, out of the box, Business Central warehouse management includes:

 - Warehouse Shipments